Nam liber tempor cum soluta nobis eleifend option congue nihil

 A self-cleaning litter box: every cat parent's dream, right?
 Or maybe not.
 Although a self-cleaning litter box sounds ideal, it is not always accepted by every feline.
 Find out what the pros and cons are to decide if it would be a hit or miss in your home.

 If you love your cat, but don’t like the stink and mess of cat litter, a self-cleaning litter box might be the right choice for your home.
-And it’s not just you who will appreciate this change; cats, so very fastidious in their habits, will usually be fans of the increased cleanliness in self-cleaning litter boxes.
-Some cats, however, will find the mechanisms that make them function off-putting.
-Discover how these litter boxes work, and their pros and cons.
+And it’s not just you who will appreciate this change: cats, fastidious in their habits, will usually be fans of the increased cleanliness in self-cleaning litter boxes.
+Some cats, however, will be put off by the mechanisms that make them function.
+Discover how these litter boxes work, and the pros and cons.

 How Self-Cleaning Litter Boxes Work

-Self-cleaning litter boxes come equipped with a method of detecting when your cat is in the litter box -- either a motion or weight sensor.
-A few minutes after your cat has finished their business in the litter box and departed, the self-cleaning litter box will rake through the litter and deposit any clumped up litter in a separate compartment.
-Some units will rotate around to separate the waste.
+Self-cleaning litter boxes come equipped with a method of detecting when your cat is in the litter box—either a motion or weight sensor.
+A few minutes after your cat has finished their business in the litter box and departed, the self-cleaning litter box will rake the litter and deposit any clumps in a separate compartment.
+Some units will rotate to separate the waste.
 The compartment with all the waste is enclosed and cordoned off, so that the smell is not noxious.
 Some self-cleaning litter boxes utilize special litter, and others are designed to work with what you already use.

-Some owners complain that the mechanisms used for separating out the clean litter from the dirty litter can jam or break, but in general, the litter boxes seem to work well at their task.
+Some owners complain that the mechanisms used for separating the clean litter from the dirty litter can jam or break, but in general, the litter boxes seem to work well.

 - Goodbye to a vaguely stinky area around the litter box.

 - No need to deal with litter on a daily basis.

 - Easy disposal of waste—although don’t forget, you’ll still have to empty the compartment of the waste eventually.
 So you haven’t escaped dealing with the litter box entirely.